aptech/docs/docs/CR-pvPacksm.rst

 Remarks
 -------

-pvPacksm does not support the packing of arrays.
+:func:`pvPacksm` does not support the packing of arrays.

-The mask allows storing a selected portion of a matrix into the packed vector.
-The ones in mask indicate an element to be stored in the packed matrix.
-When the matrix is unpacked (using pvUnpack) the elements corresponding to the zeros are restored.
+The *mask* allows storing a selected portion of a matrix into the packed vector.
+The ones in *mask* indicate an element to be stored in the packed matrix.
+When the matrix is unpacked (using :func:`pvUnpack`) the elements corresponding to the zeros are restored.
 Elements corresponding to the ones come from the packed vector which may have been changed.

-Only the lower left portion of the mask matrix is used, and only the lower left portion of the x matrix is stored in the packed vector.
+Only the lower left portion of the *mask* matrix is used, and only the lower left portion of the *x* matrix is stored in the packed vector.

 If the mask is all zeros, the matrix is packed with the specified elements in the second argument but no elements of the matrix are